 - John Steuart Curry printed material, 1919-1963

 - Image Gallery items from other collections related to Curry, John Steuart

-Related MaterialsA 1992 loan by Kathleen Curry included 98 Sketchbooks of Curry's, dated from 1919-1942; a ledger, 1938-1946, of expenses with four loose letters to Curry in italian and spanish; a notebook, 1932-1938, titled "Account and records of works, etc."; a notebook, undated, of drafts of poems, and approximately 50 sketches.
+Related MaterialsA 1992 loan by Kathleen Curry included 98 sketchbooks of Curry's, dated from 1919-1942; a ledger, 1938-1946, of expenses with four loose letters to Curry in italian and spanish; a notebook, 1932-1938, titled "Account and records of works, etc."; a notebook, undated, of drafts of poems, and approximately 50 sketches.
 Materials in this loan were microfilmed on reels 4574-4576 and sealed until Mrs. Curry's death in 2001.
 Originals of loaned material were returned to Kathleen Curry after microfilming; most subsequently donated to the Worcester Museum of Art.

 Curry memorabilia received with the Kathleen Curry's donation in 1979 (baby cup, baby dress, overalls, medals, paint box, watercolor box, 2 photographs) were transferred to the Spencer Museum of Art in 1985.